bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 - Add `Static nodes`

-Geth also supports a feature called static nodes if you have certain peers you always want to connect to.
+`geth` also supports a feature called static nodes if you have certain peers you always want to connect to.
 Static nodes are re-connected on disconnects.
 You can configure permanent static nodes by putting something like the following into `<datadir>/geth/static-nodes.json`:

 ```
 [